 Over the seven year period, the South West had the lowest average household energy consumption for all years.
 Wales had the second lowest energy consumption per household in 2011 (14.9MWh), a fall of 23.1% since 2005 when the figure was 19.4MWh per household.

 Household energy consumption in small areas

 At a local geographical level, there was also decreasing household energy consumption between 2005 and 2011.
 The map shows the results of our analysis of small areas in England and Wales (Middle Layer Super Output Areas (MSOAs)).
 We can see that the vast majority of households within these areas had a decrease in average energy consumption, with the largest decrease in many parts of the West Midlands and North West, and the smallest decrease in areas of London, the South West and Yorkshire and The Humber.

 Map: Change in average household energy consumption in local areas 2005-11

 - Boundaries are 2001 MSOA boundaries

-These statistics were analysed by the Area Based Analysis team at the ONS using domestic energy consumption data compiled by the Department of Energy and Climate Change and published on the Neighbourhood Statistics Service website.
+These statistics were analysed by the Office for National Statistics using domestic energy consumption data compiled by the Department of Energy and Climate Change and published on the Neighbourhood Statistics Service website.
 If you’d like to find out more about the latest energy statistics read the full article.
 If you have any comments or suggestions, we’d like to hear them!
 Please email us at: firstname.lastname@example.org.